 According to the FDA, foods that are considered high in fiber contain at least 20 percent of the recommended daily value (DV) of dietary fiber per serving.
 Foods that have 5 percent or less are considered poor sources of dietary fiber.

 Beans, peas, and whole grains are high in fiber.
 Some fruits and vegetables are also relatively high in fiber.
-Common foods that are good sources of fiber include:
+Common foods that are

 - cooked navy beans (1/2 cup contains 9.5 g)

 - 100 percent ready-to-eat bran (1/2 cup contains 8.8 g)